 Amman, the capital of Jordan, is situated on a hilly area between the fertile Jordan Valley and the desert.
 This mesmerizing city of contrasts portrays a unique blend of the modern and traditional.
 One of the oldest continually inhabited cities in the world, Amman continues to endlessly attract tourists in large numbers from different parts of the globe year after year.
+Whether you prefer to travel by cheap class or book business class flights to Amman, the premier Middle East destination can be visited round the year.

 Best Places to Visit